gvargaNJIT/event_manager/readme.md

 # Assignment for Event Manager Project by Grace Varga
 ## I forked and cloned this repository to fix and debug.
 Below are the five issues I found:

 1. I originally ran pytest to see 12 errors appeared and 8 failures.
 I started with the errors which involved login access to a user, admin and manager.
 The [test_users_api.py](tests/test_api/test_users_api.py) was where the errors appeared as there was nothing defined to be user_token, admin token, and manager_token which I added appropriately to the file.
+Issue is [here](https://github.com/gvargaNJIT/event_manager/issues/1)

 2. Errors went away for the user_token tests but not the admin_token and manager_token.
 To fix this, I went into the [conftest.py](tests/conftest.py) file and mimicked the style and formatting of the verified_user to the admin_user and manager_user and that fixed the errors.
 Now onto the failed tests next.
+Issue is [here](https://github.com/gvargaNJIT/event_manager/issues/2)

 3. One test failed in [test_email.py](tests/test_email.py).
 This was trying to connect to a real SMTP server and getting disconnected.
 I used a mock server to fix this issue.
+Issue is [here](https://github.com/gvargaNJIT/event_manager/issues/3)

 4. Five tests were failing in [test_user_schemas.py](tests/test_schemas/test_user_schemas.py) and the big cause was missing data or mislabeled data.
 For two tests, they needed the [conftest.py](tests/conftest.py) file's user_base_data to have a nickname passed through but that wasn't there.
 And another needed an email when the input was labeled username.
 I also had to use uuid for the unique user id in the test_user_response_valid test.
+Issue is [here](https://github.com/gvargaNJIT/event_manager/issues/4)

+5. Two tests failed in [test_user_service.py](tests/test_services/test_user_service.py) which were similar to the problems in Issue 3 where the emails were trying to be sent to a real server.
+I then used the mocker server to simulate the register and create user for the email, since those were the tests that were failing.
+Issue is [here](https://github.com/gvargaNJIT/event_manager/issues/5)

+# Everything after this point is from my professor:

 # Event Manager Company: Software QA Analyst/Developer Onboarding Assignment